YasasviPeruvemba/GNUPlot.js/README.md

   with corresponding source modifications in the form of a patch file is granted with same provisions 2 through 4 for binary distributions.

-  This software is provided "as is" without express or implied warranty to the extent permitted by applicable law.
+  This software is provided "AS IS" without express or implied warranty to the extent permitted by applicable law.